 Your bookkeeping tools should make the process easier, not harder.
 To that end, look for a platform that’s easy to use and accessible.
 You should be able to quickly enter new transactions on both a computer and mobile device and access key reports no matter where you are.

 Business finances don’t exist in a vacuum.
 You likely have multiple ways to receive payments and multiple platforms that you sell products on.
 Your bookkeeping tool should integrate with all of these, so you can automatically pull in transactions and cut down on repetitive data entry.

 The world of accounting and bookkeeping can be confusing when you’re new to it.
 This is partly due to the terminology used.
 To help make things easier, we’ve collected definitions for some common bookkeeping terms.

-This common term refers to all the expenses that a business has incurred but not paid yet.
+This common term refers to all the expenses a business has incurred but has not paid yet.
 In other words, these are your unpaid bills.

 The opposite of accounts payable, these are the invoices your business has sent out but not yet collected payment on.
 This is money left on the table, so you need a process for handling them.